gwicho38/lefv_io/submodules/lefv-vault/public/musings/lefv_paper.md

 # Policy Assessment to FireEye Incident

 > The problem raised by the FireEye incident is how best to address
-> politically motivated cyber-attacks carried out by APTs.
-This paper
+> politically motivated cyber-attacks carried out by APTs. this post
 > argues that these incidents are best addressed at the international
 > level.
 >